 - Pesticides used in commercial farming – pesticide exposure during pregnancy has been strongly linked to severe facial birth defects, functional birth defects, and even babies born with missing limbs.

-Waters Kraus & Paul Holds Corporations Accountable for Toxic Exposure
+Waters Kraus Paul & Siegel Holds Corporations Accountable for Toxic Exposure